spataphore1337/faststream/docs/docs/en/getting-started/serialization/examples.md

 ## Msgpack

-*Msgpack* is another alternative binary data format.
+[Msgpack](https://msgpack.org){.external-link target="_blank"} is another alternative binary data format.
 Its main advantage is that it results in smaller message sizes[^2] compared to *JSON*, although slightly larger than *Protobuf*.
 The key advantage is that it doesn't require a message schema, making it easy to use in most cases.

 To get started, install the necessary dependencies: